Easter cake is very very tasty with yolks. The most delicious Easter cake made with yolks

 Cooking process:

-The dough is prepared in a sourdough method.
-Opara is a liquid dough.
-It is kneaded according to this calculation: the full rate of liquid, half the rate of flour and the full rate of yeast.
+The dough is prepared using the sponge method.
+Dough is a liquid dough.
+It is mixed according to the following calculation: the full amount of liquid, half the amount of flour and the full amount of yeast.

-In a warm liquid (not hot, otherwise the yeast will die!)
-Yeast and flour are bred.
+Yeast and flour are diluted in a warm liquid (not hot, otherwise the yeast will die!).
 The bowl with the dough is tightly tied with a napkin and placed in a warm place for 40-50 minutes.
-This warm place can be a stove, a place near the battery, an oven at 30 degrees or a slow cooker.
-Turn on the multicooker for heating for 5 minutes.
-Put the brew in it and close it.
-Turn on the heating several times for 2-3 minutes.
+This warm place can be a stove, a place near a radiator, an oven at 30 degrees, or a slow cooker.
+Turn on the multicooker to heat for 5 minutes.
+Place the dough in it and close it.
+Turn on the heat several times for 2-3 minutes.
 The dough should double in size.

 In our recipe, the liquid is milk, slightly warm.
-We breed fresh pressed yeast in it.
+We dilute fresh pressed yeast in it.
 Yeast must be of good quality.
-So that the catch does not spoil your holiday, it is better to try them before Easter, for example, bake homemade bread from the same batch of yeast.
+To prevent a trick from ruining your holiday, it is better to try them before Easter, for example, using the same batch of yeast to bake homemade bread.

-Half of the flour must be combined with milk, in which we diluted the yeast and put it in a warm place.
-I used my bread maker today for this purpose.
-Before that, I used to knead the dough with my hands all the time.
+Half of the flour needs to be combined with the milk in which we have diluted the yeast and put in a warm place.
+Today I used my bread maker for these purposes.
+Before this, I kneaded the dough with my hands all the time.

 Beat the yolks with sugar with a mixer.
-Pour them into the dough for Easter cakes, knead it with the yolks after the dough has stood for the time indicated in the recipe.
+Pour them into the dough for Easter cakes, knead it with the yolks after the dough has stood for the time specified in the recipe.

-After that, softened butter, cognac, salt, vanilla and the rest of the flour are added.
-I mixed butter, vanillin, cognac and salt immediately with whipped yolks, because it was more convenient for me to load them into the bread machine this way.
+Then add softened butter, cognac, salt, vanilla and the rest of the flour.
+I mixed butter, vanillin, cognac and salt immediately with the beaten yolks, because it was more convenient for me to load them into the bread machine.

 That is, I chose a program that only kneads.
 First, I made sure that the dough and baking were mixed, and then gradually added the rest of the flour in small portions.